Carl Blegen: Career

 He received honorary degrees from the University of Oslo and the University of Thessaloniki in 1951; an honorary D.Litt. from the University of Oxford in 1957 and an honorary LL.D. from the University of Cincinnati in 1958.
 Further honorary degrees came in 1963: Litt.D. from Cambridge, and others from the University of Athens, Hebrew Union College, Jewish Institute of Religion in Jerusalem.
 In 1965 Blegen became the first recipient of the Archaeological Institute of America's Gold Medal for archaeological achievement.

+Blegen was elected to the American Philosophical Society in 1941 and the American Academy of Arts and Sciences in 1959.

 The Carl Blegen Library is located on the campus of the University of Cincinnati.
 The library has curated an exhibit named Discovering Carl Blegen which includes images from Blegen's major campaigns in Troy and Pylos as well as his work and life at UC and abroad.
-Blegen Library at the American School of Classical Studies at Athens is named also after Carl Blegen.
+The Blegen Library at the American School of Classical Studies at Athens is named also after Carl Blegen.
 Blegen Hall on the University of Minnesota Twin City Campus is named for his brother Theodore C. Blegen.

 Personal life

 Asked how to pronounce his name, Blegen told The Literary Digest: "Seeking the pagan is Doctor Blegen (blay'gen).

-In 1923, Blegen proposed marriage to Elizabeth Denny Pierce (1888–1966), whom he had met in the American School of Classical Studies in Athens; Pierce initially accepted but then ended the engagement as she did not wish to end her long-term relationship with Ida Thallon.
-A plan was formed by Blegen, Pierce, and Bert Hodge Hill (who seems to have had unreciprocated romantic feelings for Blegen) that Hodge Hill and Thallon would marry at the same time as Pierce and Blegen, and the four would live together; Thallon agreed on condition that she and Pierce would continue to travel and spend time together away from their husbands, and the two couples married and lodged together in Athens, Greece in 1924, in a relationship which they referred to as "the Family", "the quartet", and "the Pro Par" (short for "Professional Partnership").
+In 1923, Blegen proposed marriage to Elizabeth Denny Pierce, whom he had met at the American School of Classical Studies in Athens; Pierce initially accepted but then ended the engagement as she did not wish to end her long-term relationship with Ida Thallon.
+A plan was formed by Blegen, Pierce, and Bert Hodge Hill (who seems to have had unreciprocated romantic feelings for Blegen) that Hodge Hill and Thallon would marry at the same time as Pierce and Blegen, and the four would live together; Thallon agreed on condition that she and Pierce would continue to travel and spend time together away from their husbands, and the two couples married and lodged together in Athens in 1924, in a relationship which they referred to as "the Family", "the quartet", and "the Pro Par" (short for "Professional Partnership").

-Carl Blegen, a widower since his wife's death in 1966, died in Athens, Greece on August 24, 1971 at the age of 84.
+Carl Blegen, a widower since his wife's death in 1966, died in Athens on August 24, 1971, at the age of 84.
 He is buried in the Protestant corner of the First Cemetery of Athens, together with Elizabeth Pierce Blegen.
 The graves of Ida Thallon and Bert Hodge Hill are also located in the corner.
 Carl W. Blegen bequeathed a large collection of his documents to the American School of Classical Studies at Athens.